Sean Spicer Writes Memoir About Time In The White House

 — Donald J. Trump (@realDonaldTrump) June 30, 2018

-Spicer’s book will release on July 24th.
+Spicer’s book will be released on July 24.